MicrosoftDocs/dynamics365smb-docs/business-central/finance-chart-of-accounts.md

 * Compose your company’s chart of accounts to support the financial reporting needs for your management to take strategic decisions.
 * Consider starting simple with fewer G/L accounts.
 You can always add more detailed accounts if needed.
-* Define headers and subtotals in your chart of accounts to encapsulate the internal structures in G/L accounts.
+* Define headers and subtotals in your chart of accounts that summarize the internal structures in G/L accounts.
 * Use dimensions to simplify your chart of accounts.
 Don't have specific G/L accounts for each product or department.
 * Add new G/L accounts as they come in, but remove accounts from your chart of accounts only during period-end of your finance period.